jundalisay/ppblist/content/en/pantrypreneur/farm.md

 triconb:
   title: "An App for your Maximum Farm"
-  sub: "Pantrypreneur Farm lets you manage your farm to keep it maximized using crop-combinations, organic fertilizers, sound, and the Pantrypoints system."
+  sub: "Pantrypreneur Farm lets you manage your farm to keep it maximized using crop-combinations, organic fertilizers, and the Pantrypoints system."
   banner: "/photos/coconuts.jpg"
   items:
     - title: "Crop Combinations"
       img: /icons/plants.png
       sub: "Find the optimum crop combination for your mixed plots"
-    - title: "Sound IoT"
+    - title: "Fertilize on Time"
       img: /icons/sound.png
+      sub: "Get alerts when it's time to apply fertilizers"
-      sub: "Grow your crops with sound"
+      # sub: "Grow your crops with sound"
     - title: "Points Compensation System"
       img: /icons/medal.png
       sub: "Maximum Farming uses points to compensate farming labor"